What is a Scene in a Powerful Novel?

 So what’s in a scene?

 Most likely you have at least one character in a scene.
 The character doesn’t have to be a human.
 It could be a storm.
 It could be a haunted house.
 It could be an animal.
 You get the idea.
-Whatever is it, if it you give “it” a scene, it must be something relevant to the story
+Whatever “it” is, if you give “it” a scene, “it” must be something relevant to the story

 Characters entering or exiting the scene are a good place to start a new scene or end a scene.

-Each scene will have a beginning, middle, and end just like your overall story.
-It needs a great opening line, and entry hook, a middle and a climax.
+Each scene will have a beginning, a middle, and an end just like your overall story.
+Every scene needs a great opening line, an entry hook, a middle, a climax and an exit hook.

 Consider starting a new scene, when the direction of the story changes, the action is significantly different, or you’re sharing a subplot.

 The scene must take place somewhere.
-When the location changes, then think about starting a new scene.
+When the location changes or the time the action takes place, consider starting a new scene.

 Just to recap, a good time to start a new scene is when one of the following changes: